glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

 .. todo::

-    Show some walk-through examples of how to use GenericHandler and it's mixins
+    Show some walk-through examples of how to use GenericHandler and its mixins

 The StaticHandler class
 =======================